 In today’s blog post, we share our 4-part video series that will walk you through the basics of making a personal injury claim.
 Vermont car accident attorney Drew Palcsik will walk you through the process in each video.
-We will cover how to prove injuries, prove fault, collect important documents, and submitting them to the insurance company.
+We will cover how to prove injuries, fault, collect important documents, and submit them to the insurance company.

 By the end of today’s blog, you will understand the basics of making your insurance claim.